VirusTotal/yara/docs/writingrules.rst

     }

-You can define as many global rules as you want, they will be evaluated before the rest of the rules, which in turn will be evaluated only of all global rules are satisfied.
+You can define as many global rules as you want, they will be evaluated before the rest of the rules, which in turn will be evaluated only if all global rules are satisfied.

 Private rules